darkawesome/blog/content/blog/resume.md

 May 2022 - Aug.
 2022

-- Worked in a team managing our clients and projects in a self-paced environment
+- Identified and resolved a billing discrepancy, uncovering $2,600 in unused services
-- Formulated social media campaigns, created merchandise and branding products
+- Formulated social media campaigns, and created merchandise and branding products using the Adobe suite to enhance brand visibility
-- Performed competitive analysis, market research, and strategic positioning
+- Performed competitive analysis, market research, and strategic positioning, providing actionable insights to strengthen market presence
-- Designed and executed email marketing campaigns using CRM tools, improving client outreach and engagement
+- Designed and executed email marketing campaigns using CRM tools, increasing client outreach and engagement through targeted communications

 **Information Systems and Technology Support I & II**